 Can recovery software fix an SSD after power loss?

 No. Recovery software operates through the OS storage driver and requires a functioning controller to translate logical addresses to physical NAND locations.
 After power loss, the controller is either locked in firmware safe mode (reporting 0 bytes or SATAFIRM S11) or electrically dead from a blown PMIC.
 Software has no path to the data.
-Professional hardware like the PC-3000 communicates directly with the controller at the vendor command level, bypassing safe mode entirely.
+The PC-3000 communicates directly with the controller at the vendor command level, bypassing safe mode.

 Will formatting fix an SSD that shows 0 bytes after power loss?